ericglau/hyperlane-vscode/ui/README.md

-# Hyperlan VS Code UI
+# Hyperlane VS Code UI

-This UI is built to support the deployment of Contracts with Hyperlane.
+This UI is built to support the deployment of contracts with Hyperlane.
 It helps to generate config files: `chains.json` and `multisig_ism.json` in order to support the automation of the deployment.